esergly/Python_Tasks/README.md

 # Python_Tasks

-Any python tasks from different sources are.
+There are solutions of few python tasks (for stepik, lazy python, checkIO, e.t.c.).